abinit/abinit/doc/tutorial/eph.md

 {% dialog tests/tutorespfn/Input/teph_5.in %}

-If you are patient, save the output \_LWD and \_A2F files and run the full tutorial again with a denser k-point grid (say, 6x6x6) and you will be able to observe the differences in convergence.
+If you are patient, save the output \_LWD and \_A2F files and run the full tutorial again with a denser k-point grid (say, 12x12x12) and you will be able to observe the differences in convergence.
+For Al the $\alpha^2F$ function and related quantities converge for a minimal k-point grid of about 16x16x16.

 ## 6 Transport quantities within Boltzmann theory